adamjamesreid/dmvar/README.md

 gene_map_table_fb_2021_06.tsv.gz - File downloaded from Flybase describing the locations of genes.
 Used to annotate the results

 automated_gene_summaries.tsv - File downloaded from Flybase describing known functions etc. of genes.
 Used to annotate the results

+## Requires nf-core singularity images

+depot.galaxyproject.org-singularity-snpeff-5.0--hdfd78af_1.img (nfcore-sarek-2.7.1.img contains an earlier version of snpEff which is not compatible)

+nfcore-sarek-2.7.1.img

+## Config files

+nextflow.config - indicates that Nextflow should use the snpeff Singularity image to run the annotate_variants process (will need to be edited for other systems)

+gurdon.config - describes how nextflow should run through Slurm on the Gurdon cluster